St. Joseph Mercy Oakland’s Michigan Bariatric Institute

 Program to Focus on Benefits of Laparoscopic Weight Loss Surgery

-Pontiac, Mich.—St. Joseph Mercy Oakland’s (SJMO) Michigan Bariatric Institute (MBI) will host a free educational seminar focusing on bariatric surgery options from 6 to 7:30 p.m.
-Wednesday, April 2, 2014, in the hospital’s Franco Communications Center, 44405 Woodward Ave., Pontiac.
+Pontiac, Mich.—St. Joseph Mercy Oakland’s (SJMO) Michigan Bariatric Institute (MBI) is still taking registration for its free educational seminar focusing on bariatric surgery options.
+The seminar will be held 6-7:30 p.m.
+Wednesday, Nov.
+6, 2013, in the hospital’s Franco Communications Center, 44405 Woodward Ave., Pontiac.

 Entitled, “A Minimally Invasive Surgical Approach to Treating Obesity,” the seminar will feature an overview of the bariatric surgery program and the types of procedures it offers, as well as a question and answer session.